sanspareilsmyn/leetcode-777/README.md

 - I don't know.
 - Wow.
 Concatenate two list and find cycle is same as finding intersection.
 Find start of the loop like Linked List Cycle II.

+21. Remove Nth Node From End of List
+- I tried to use two pointer.
+Make distance of n and delete the proper one.
+But it didn't work well on short list.
+- I was almost right.
+I had to move front pointer n times.
+If front is None, then head should be head.next.
+Else, move front/back and back.next = back.next.next

+22. Reverse Linked List
+- I solved it but it's too inefficient.
+- Let's use two pointers.
+Prev & Curr.